 change back to G to start again on 1 and...

-While a lot of songs will follow either rule 1 or 2 the whole way through, you'll often see a mixture of both in some type of repetitive pattern.
+Note that a lot of songs will follow either example 1 or 2 the whole way through, but you'll also often see a mixture of both in some type of repetitive pattern.

-A few weeks in, after you've played some songs and gotten comfortable with the key of G chords, it's time to add one more chord to your arsenal, Am, and then start the first real test of your commitment to learning: the F chord.
+A few weeks in, after you've played some songs and gotten comfortable with the key of G chords, it's time to add one more chord to your arsenal, Am, and then start the first real test of your commitment to learning guitar: the F chord.

 By this time, the Am chord will seem really easy, but the F chord is far and away the most difficult chord for beginners, as it takes a certain hand strength coupled with finding personal leverage tricks to make it work.

-It's every beginner's rite of passage and while it's maddeningly frustrating, with enough trial and error you'll eventually get it.
+It's every beginner guitar player's rite of passage, and while it's maddeningly frustrating, with enough trial and error you'll eventually get it.

 The best piece of advice is to not avoid working on it and also to remember in times of frustration that every single guitar player has had to go through this dark time.

 While you wrestle with F, feel free to learn other chords as they come up in songs.
-Note that in the beginning, it's perfectly okay to substitute chords like G7 or Cadd9, Dsus for G, C and D. Just don't do it if you see a # or ♭ sign, though.
+Note that in the beginning, it's perfectly okay to substitute chords like G7 or Cadd9, Dsus for G, C and D respectively.
+Just don't do it if you see a # (sharp) or 'b' (flat) sign, though.

 This step-by-step guide starts from zero, so beginners can learn how to sing and play at the same time as quickly as possible.
 These are the basic instructions that should come with every new guitar, and it's what should be taught in every student's first guitar lesson as well.